Browse Deployment & Clients

 Roaming clients (device agents)

-Install the ScoutDNS device agent on Windows and macOS so devices stay protected on or off the network.
-Zero-touch profile-keyed installs, encrypted DoH, per-user reporting, and dynamic policy.
+Install the ScoutDNS device agent on Windows and macOS: zero-touch profile-keyed installs, encrypted DoH, per-user reporting, dynamic policy.

 The ScoutDNS device agent (Scout360) is a lightweight client that keeps managed devices protected wherever they are, home Wi-Fi, hotels, coffee shops, LTE.
 Installs are silent, profile-keyed, and self-updating.
 The agent uses DNS-over-HTTPS (DoH) on port 443 so traffic looks like normal HTTPS to any in-path network appliance.